Complexity Classification in Infinite-Domain Constraint Satisfaction: Examples

 This motivates the so-called \emph{left-linear point algebra}~\cite{HirschAlgebraicLogic,Duentsch}, which is a relation algebra with four basic relations, denoted by $=$, $<$, $>$, and $|$.
 Here we imagine that `$x < y$' signifies that $x$ is \emph{earlier in time than $y$}, and \emph{to the left of $y$} when we draw points in the plane, and this motivates the name \emph{left linear point algebra}.
 The composition operator on those four basic relations is given in Figure~\ref{fig:left-linear}.
 The inverse of $<$ is $>$, $\Id$ denotes $=$, and $|$ is its own inverse, and the relation algebra is uniquely given by this data.

 As explained in Section~\ref{ssect:relation-algebras}, the network consistency problem for the left-linear point algebra can be viewed as $\Csp(\bB)$ for an appropriate infinite structure with $16=2^4$ binary relations (one for each subset of $\{=,<,>,|\}$).
-In this structure, $<$ must denote a dense partial order which is \emph{semi-linear}, i.e., for every $x$ the set $\{y \; | \; y < x\}$ is linearly ordered by by $<$.
+In this structure, for every $x$ the set $\{y \; | \; y < x\}$ is linearly ordered by by $<$.
 An explicit example of such a structure is given in Section~\ref{ssect:mt:branching-time}.
 The network consistency problem of the left-linear point algebra is polynomial-time equivalent to the following problem, which we call \emph{branching-time satisfiability problem}.

 \cproblem{Branching-Time Satisfiability} {A finite relational structure $\bA = (A;\leq,\parallel,\neq)$ where $\leq$, $\parallel$, and $\neq$ are binary relations.} {Is there a rooted tree $\bT$ and a mapping $s \colon A \rightarrow T$ such that in $\bT$ the following is satisfied: a) If $(x,y) \in \; \leq^\bA$, then $s(x)$ lies above $s(y)$; b) If $(x,y) \in \; ||^{\bA}$, then neither $s(x)$ lies strictly above $s(y)$, nor $s(y)$ strictly above $s(x)$; c) If $(x,y) \in \; \neq^\bA$, then $s(x) \neq s(y)$. }